tamaslevente/trai/ToFNest/README.md

 - [Constants](https://pypi.org/project/constants/)

 ## Data Preparation

+You may use this https://github.com/molnarszilard/ToFNest_data_processing repo to create training dataset, or to evaluate your model.

 You can use your own dataset, in this case you have to create your own normal ground truth using a preferred method for this.
 For training you will need the depth images with their corresponding image containing the normal vector coordinates decoded in rgb values.